robocups/onebase/README.md

 7. Follow the Base instruction to submit the NFT request. https://base.mirror.xyz/hwNwqXHVoLlO8s4DZppog4DfGvM34tigaDjOWuEJQfY
 ```
-Connect deployer wallet to builder.base.org and complete the form (<2min)
+Connect deployer wallet to builder.base.org and complete the
 Do not deploy your front-end until our Mainnet GA launch in early August, when we open Base for everyone
 ```